phenology/hsr-phenological-modelling/avhrr/README.md

 In Earth Explorer (EE), the user needs to click the **Data Sets** tab.
 Then go to *Vegetation Monitoring*, tick the box *AVHRR phenology* and press *results*.
 This lists all the AVHRR phenological datasets, which have to be downloaded manually by clicking on the download icon next to each little map.
 We selected the geotiff format.
 NB: users need to create an account to be able to download this data

-The files downloaded from the Earth Explorer contain single band geotiffs for each of the 9 available metrics The files downloaded from the USGS website only contain a single metric (SOST, in our case)
+The files downloaded from the Earth Explorer contain single band geotiffs for each of the 9 available metrics (see table below).
+The files downloaded from the USGS website only contain a single metric (SOST, in our case)

 Parameter | Acronym | Phenological Description